 I would like to thank my fellow Board members and our staff for their continued support during the past financial year.
-From a resourcing perspective it has been a challenging year and their efforts have resulted in an outstanding result for your Credit Union.
+Their performance over past years has resulted in an outstanding result for your Credit Union.

 Brian Virtue Chairman

 DIRECTOR'S REPORT